Mexico countryintel banner

 Employment Law

-The main regulatory laws are the Federal Labor Law 1970, the Social Security Law 1997 and the Employees National Housing Fund Institute Law 1972.
-Irrespective of the foreign law applicable in any employment contract, these laws apply to all who work in Mexico (whether Mexican citizens or not) and Mexican citizens working abroad who are employed by a Mexican company.
+The main regulatory laws include the Federal Labor Law, the Social Security Law and the INFONAVIT framework.
+Irrespective of the foreign law chosen in any employment contract, mandatory Mexican employment rules apply to work performed in Mexico.

 Employment Agreement

-Every employee must enter into a written employment agreement that sets out the terms, obligations and rights of each party.
-But the absence of a written agreement does not affect the existence of an employment relationship or the rights granted by law to the employee.
+Every employee should enter into a written employment agreement that sets out the terms, obligations and rights of each party.
+However, the absence of a written agreement does not affect the existence of an employment relationship or the rights granted by law to the employee.

 Working condition